rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 For you have now become nothing; you see my calamity and are afraid. ^0621

-Have I said, Make me a gift?
-Or, From your wealth offer a bribe for me? ^0622
+Have I said, 'Make me a gift'?
+Or, 'From your wealth offer a bribe for me'? ^0622

-Or, Deliver me from the adversary’s hand?
-Or, Redeem me from the hand of the ruthless? ^0623
+Or, 'Deliver me from the adversary's hand'?
+Or, 'Redeem me from the hand of the ruthless'? ^0623

 Teach me, and I will be silent; make me understand how I have gone astray. ^0624